 How do we know that children are safe?

 We can assess children’s awareness and comfort in reporting it.
 In schools, we practice for fires, lockdowns due to violence, and for inclement weather like hurricanes.
 1 in 4 girls and 1 in 6 boys have non-consensual sexual experiences before adulthood in the US according to RAINN.
 That means that children need to be taught about it too, so they have the empowered language and awareness to hopefully prevent sexual abuse and have strategies already practiced in an emergency.

 It’s a scary thing to admit that globally, we don’t have all the answers yet because these problems are too complex.
 I’ve done a lot of research and survived personal experience, and I’d like to share what I’ve learned so far to help others.
 In a 100% volunteer way–everything I create and resources that I gather.
 I’ve volunteered in all stages of my life since age 14 and consider my Eduformer* work as volunteer work as well.

 *Eduformer- an activist who hopes to inpsire through performance, arts, and writing.
 It is a portmanteau of educator and performer invented by Valerie.

-Eduformer, survivor, coach, teaching children of all ages, writing a children's book about consent and child molestation. www.MissValerieParker.com
+Eduformer, survivor, coach, teaching children of all ages, writing a children's musical about emotions, consent, and safety. www.MissValerieParker.com

 2020 All Rights Reserved